QuantLet/Styleguide-and-FAQ/Styleguide.md

 2. Check if the MetaInfo is complete and YAML-compliant and that you have sufficient keywords, please use the [yamldebugger](https://github.com/lborke/yamldebugger) for this purpose

 ## 4. Appendix
-Example's of correctly formatted Quantlets with all required meta-information:
+Examples of correctly formatted Quantlets with all required meta-information:
 Pick out any of the "bubbles" in the [Q Visualization] (http://www.quantlet.de), then click on it and examine the files in the shown GitHub-folder.
 In particular the related "metainfo.txt".

 Some Examples: